fauna-labs/go-gin-fly-io-starter/README.md

 ## Create a Fauna database and generate an access key

-* [Signup](https://dashboard.fauna.com/accounts/register) for a Fauna account if you don't have one already.
+* [Signup](https://dashboard.fauna.com/register) for a Fauna account if you don't have one already.
-* Create a database and access key according to [these instructions](https://docs.fauna.com/fauna/current/learn/quick_start/client_quick_start).
+* Create a database and database access token according to [these instructions](https://docs.fauna.com/fauna/current/get_started/client_quick_start?lang=go).
-* Copy the `.env.example` file (in the root of this project) into a new file named `.env` and populate the variable FAUNA_SECRET_KEY with the access key from above:
+* Copy the `.env.example` file (in the root of this project) into a new file named `.env` and populate the variable FAUNA_SECRET_KEY with the database access token from above:
   ```
   export FAUNA_SECRET_KEY="xxxxxxxx-xxxxxxxxx"
   ```